chocolatey/choco-wiki/Installation-Licensed.md

 ### How Do I Upgrade the Trial License File?

 The same way you upgrade for the full edition.
-See [How Do I Upgrade the License File?](#how-do-i-upgrade-the-license-file).
+See [How Do I Upgrade the License File?](#how-do-i-upgrade-the-license-file)

 ## Installing / Upgrading In Secure Environments / Without Internet Access